 But by the time I left Bangkok, I improved communicating in situations where I didn’t know the local language, learned what’s best Thai food, and solved a slew of problems that came up during my stay.

 In just one trip, I got better at communication, problem-solving, patience, speaking sign languages, and being more confident about situations I wasn’t ready for.
 Why?
 Because I had no option.
 It was needed to survive.

 I always suggest people take a break from their tiresome lives and travel.
 Take a year off, or a few months, a sabbatical — whatever you can afford — and explore the world on your own.

-I am not saying that travelling is some kind of panacea, and there is definitely no place far enough to escape your problems, but what travelling does to you is it gives you that space to be someone else and improve your life.
+I am not saying that travelling is some kind of panacea and that you will manage to escape your problems (it is always ‘you may’ or ‘you may not’ situation) but what travelling gives you that space to be someone else and find a reason to your miseries.
 As you travel and face new challenges, you adopt a new personality and start thinking “What the new me would do here.”
 You end up putting yourself in different situations, and in the process, improve yourself without even noticing.

 So as the year of 2018 slowly passes by, let’s forget all those new year resolutions that we have already lost our bet with.
 Let’s just stick to one thing — and I assure that the rest will follow — of travelling alone a little more.

-Because as far as I’ve learned, solo travelling is the ultimate tool of becoming a better, a more confident you!
+Because as far as I’ve learned, from my personal solo travelling lessons, solo travelling is the ultimate tool for becoming a better, a more confident self!